gradle/gradle/design-docs/tooling-api-test-execution.md

 * Add a new `BuildModelAction` subtype to represent a test execution request.
 * Add a new `BuildActionRunner` subtype to handle this request.
 * Extract a decorator out of the current `BuildActionRunner` implementations to take care of wiring up listeners to send events back to build client.
+	* Ensure that listener failures are rethrown on the client side, as is done for the other kinds of operations.
+Refactor this on the client side so that the logic is in one place, rather than ad hoc per operation.
-* Add internal filter interfaces to allow test class and test method filters to be applied.
+* Change filter interfaces for `Test` to allow test class filters to be applied.
 Do not use patterns.
 * Run all `Test` tasks with filters applied.

 ### Test Coverage